dometdemont/DO288-apps/nodejs-helloworld/README.md

 1. types:
   Define the name of each type of resource managed by the assistant.
-  Each name must fall in one of those categories: DirectServices,IndirectServices,Operators,NetworkFunctions,HelmCharts
+  Each name must fall in one of those categories: DirectServices,IndirectServices,OperatorSources,Operators,NetworkFunctions,HelmCharts
 2. dependencies:
   Define for each type the list of required resources by their type names.
   If a dependency can be resolved by different types, a list can be provided as a json table.